morsapaes/mz-twitch-analytics/README.md

 ## Metabase

-To visualize the results, navigate to (http://localhost:3030) and log into Metabase using:
+To visualize the results in Metabase, navigate to (http://localhost:3030) and log in using:

 `email: demo-twitch@materialize.com`